opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

 30     In my judgment, this analysis informs the approach that must be taken here.
 The relationship of trust and confidence existed only between the Wong brothers.
 It did not extend to Ms Ma’s family.
 It is therefore irrelevant that there was no longer any trust and confidence between the extended families.

-31     _Chow Kwok Chuen_ and _Lin Choo Mee v Tat Leong Development (Pte) Ltd and Others and Other Matters_ [2015] SGHC 99 (“ _Lin Choo Mee_ ”), relied upon by Ms Ma, were of no assistance to her case. _Chow Kwok Chuen_ involved three brothers who were co-directors of three family companies set up by their late father.
+31     _Chow Kwok Chuen_ and _Lin Choo Mee v Tat Leong Development (Pte) Ltd and Others and Other Matters_ <span class="citation">[2015] SGHC 99</span> (“ _Lin Choo Mee_ ”), relied upon by Ms Ma, were of no assistance to her case. _Chow Kwok Chuen_ involved three brothers who were co-directors of three family companies set up by their late father.
 In _Lin Choo Mee_ , the plaintiff, who applied to wind up three family companies on the just and equitable ground, was similarly a director of the three defendant companies and was “always meant to have a management role” in them.
 Thus, these two cases involved plaintiffs who had been actively running the companies sought to be wound up.

 32     In contrast, prior to WKN’s death, aside from WKN, no member of his family had at any time been a shareholder of the Companies; neither had any member of WKN’s family been involved in the